A bit about art-beat, the shop and good causes February 2021

 Pictures appear here drawn / painted by my late brother during weekly sessions with the art group at New Direction in Stafford.
 He received excellent support from staff there, including Kim Walker, and derived a great deal of satisfaction from being involved in the creation of an end product that he could take home and show to his Mum, family and friends.
 R.I.P.
 Nicholas, who passed away on July 12th 2021.

-The cartoons are all nonsense, and shouldn't be taken seriously.
-This said, you may find one or two of them a bit, erm, wince-inducing, and I apologise in advance if any cause offence.
-Fingers crossed some raise a smile, though I suspect a groan is more likely.
-If you find yourself laughing at my drawings and / or paintings then that's not so great, though to be fair you might be looking at my attempt at a self portrait!
+Fingers crossed some cartoons raise a smile, though a groan may be more likely.
+Apologies if you find any to be wince-inducing, although at least that's a reaction!
+If you find yourself laughing at any of my drawings or paintings that's not so great, though to be fair you might be looking at my attempt at a self portrait.

 Shop